Irchester: Possible medieval identification

 The 12th-century English historian Henry of Huntingdon mentions a Roman "town on the river (Nene), in Huntingdonshire, which is entirely destroyed" as one of his interpretations of the 28 cities of Britain.
 The town is mentioned also by William Lambarde in Dictionarium Angliae Topographicum & Historicum.

 Henry names the town Dormchester, which he translates from the Celtic as Kair-Dorm.
 The "-Dorm" element may denote water (Dwr in modern Welsh and a common place-name root throughout England).
 If so, the name may have continued in English as Chester-on-the-Water.
 Currently no modern study has wholly rejected or accepted this hypothesis.

 Governance

 Irchester Parish Council meets monthly at the village hall.
 Since local government changes in 2021 the area is covered by North Northamptonshire Council.
-It was represented on Borough of Wellingborough Council by three councillors for the ward of Irchester, and on Northamptonshire County Council by one councillor.
-It is in the parliamentary constituency of Wellingborough, with Peter Bone MP (Conservative) as its current member.
+It was represented on the former Borough of Wellingborough Council by three councillors for the ward of Irchester, and on Northamptonshire County Council by one councillor.
+It is in the parliamentary constituency of Wellingborough, with Gen Kitchen MP (Labour) as its current member.